jsohndata/docs-javascript/00-general-note-terminologies.md

 <br>

 ## Variables
+* `const`
-* `const` keyword that is used to declare a variable that cannot be mutated or reassigned to a new value.
+<br> keyword that is used to declare a variable that cannot be mutated or reassigned to a new value.

+* `let`
-* `let` keyword that is used to declare a variable that can be mutated or reassigned within the block scope where it was defined.
+<br> keyword that is used to declare a variable that can be mutated or reassigned within the block scope where it was defined.